Want to make a printable Easter bunny basket? This is a fun and easy Easter craft for kids.

 As far as my kids are concerned, Easter is definitely one of the top three days of the year.
 Personally though, I like Easter a lot less as an adult than I did as a kid, the chief reason being that feeling I get when I see my kids scoff too much chocolate at once.
 Do you know the feeling I’m talking about?
 But then I remember how much I loved eating chocolate at their age, how exciting it was to hunt for eggs and how much I enjoyed making Easter crafts.

 So at our place we do egg hunting, we do Easter crafts, we do hot cross buns on Sunday morning and if there is a little too much chocolate and other junk food around I try not to let it get to me.

-When it comes to Easter crafts, I love making baskets best of all because the possibilities are limitless.
-In the past we’ve made them from toilet rolls, yoghurt tubs, and paper.
-This year I decided to design some printable paper bunnies for them to make, and they both loved them.
+When it comes to Easter crafts, I enjoy making baskets best of all because the possibilities are limitless.
+In the past we’ve made them from paper rolls, yoghurt pots, and paper cups.
+This time I’ve created some printable paper bunnies to cut out and glue together, and both the girls loved them.
 Miss 7 was able to cut them out and put them together by herself, while miss 6 only needed a little bit of help with the gluing and folding.

 How to make printable Bunny Baskets

 - Paper – card stock will make a sturdier basket but ordinary paper will do (that is what I’ve used in the pictures)

 - The printable template, to get your free template emailed to you enter your email address in the space below.

 - Print the template out and cut out the shapes.